martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 > Internet-Drafts are draft documents that may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to cite them other than as "work in progress."
+Drafts that have not been updated after many months may have been abandoned.

 Creating a revision to the Content Guidelines {{IDCG}} will be necessary to remove references to expiration.